RobertsLab/project-oyster-oa/data/Haws/README.md

 - `wgbs_seq_id`: Sample ID assigned to WGBS sequencing data file.

+- `ncbi_bioproject`: NCBI BioProject accession.
+To be used for citation in publication(s).

 `hawaii_cgig_ploidy_samples_low-pH.csv.csv`: _C.gigas_ diploid/triploid exposed to high pH conditions.
 Columns are the same as `hawaii_cgig_ploidy_samples_high-pH.csv` (see above).